jacobmmorgan/School-Notes/Untitled.md

 The star and crscent shall not be worn by every man but only by him who is worthhy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be a intelligent man a man of honor

-The star and crescent shal
+The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be an intelligent man a man